 P.S: The most crucial thing while becoming a member is getting a referral from two existing members of the library, an address proof and a photo ID to complete the process.

 MCubed is more than just a library.
 While its commendable collection is respectable, what’s great to note are the reading rooms, discussion sessions and even a literature festival for its members, all of which encourage sharing of knowledge and intermingling of cultures.
 MCubed (pronounced em-kyoobed) was established in 1981 has a massive collection of Marathi literature, which happens to be its forte.
 It divides the collection between kids and adults, and is situated in Bandra.

 Membership Fees: They offer three kinds of annual membership-Galaxy, which includes four books plus one magazine at a time borrowing for INR 2,200; Sun, which includes two books plus one magazine for INR 1,700; And if you do not like the yearly commitment, you can also opt for the Moon membership which is a six-monthly membership for INR 850, which lets you borrow one book and one magazine at a time

-P.S: The library has a table out in the front, opposite to the reception with second-hand books up for grabs only for INR 20 each.
+P.S: The library has a table out in the front, opposite to the reception with second-hand books up for grabs.

 J.N Petit Library, Fort

 The JN Petit Library and Reading Room has been there since 1856.
 Nestled in its imperial building in Fort, it exudes an aura that is a sheer experience in itself.
 The library has a separate room dedicated to really old and rare copies, manuscripts and journals, which is possibly its greatest strength and USP.
 Adding to that are the ambience and the massive, massive collection of bookings amounting for over 150,000 copies!